SMTG-Bham/doped/docs/Dev_ToDo.md

   - Add our recommended  workflow (gam, NKRED, std, ncl).
 See https://sites.tufts.edu/andrewrosen/density-functional-theory/vasp/ for some possibly useful general tips.
   - Dielectric should be aligned with the x,y,z (or a,b,c) of the supercell right?
 Should check (with Kumagai), and note this in the tutorial
   - Note that bandfilling corrections are no longer supported, as in most cases they shouldn't be used anyway, and if you have band occupation in your supercell then the energies aren't accurate anyway as it's a resonant/shallow defect, and this is just lowering the energy so it sits near the band edge (leads to false charge state behaviour being a bit more common etc).
 If the user wants to add bandfilling corrections, they can still doing this by calculating it themselves and adding to the `corrections` attribute.
 (Link our code in old `pymatgen` for doing this)
-  - Cite https://iopscience.iop.org/article/10.1088/1361-648X/acd3cf for validation of Voronoi tessellation approach for interstitials, but note user can use charge-density based approach if needing to be super-lean for some reason.
-Can use SMTG wiki stuff for this.
   - Regarding competing phases with many low-energy polymorphs from the Materials Project; will build in a warning when many entries for the same composition, say which have database IDs, warn the user and direct to relevant section on the docs -> Give some general foolproof advice for how best to deal with these cases (i.e. check the ICSD and online for which is actually the groundstate structure, and/or if it's known from other work for your chosen functional etc.)
   - Add notes about polaron finding (use SnB and/or MAGMOMs.
 Any other advice to add?
 See Abdullah/Dan chat and YouTube tutorial, should have note about setting `MAGMOM`s for defects somewhere). `doped` can't do automatically because far too much defect/material-specific dependence.
-  - Show our workflow for calculating interstitials (i.e. `vasp_gam` neutral relaxations first (can point to defects tutorial for this)), and why this is recommended over the charge density method etc.
+  - Show our workflow for calculating interstitials (see docs Tips page, i.e. `vasp_gam` relaxations first (can point to defects tutorial for this)) -> Need to mention this in the defects tutorial, and point to discussion in Tips docs page.
   - Add mini-example of calculating the dielectric constant (plus convergence testing with `vaspup2.0`) to docs/examples, and link this when `dielectric` used in parsing examples.
   - Note about cost of `vasp_ncl` chemical potential calculations for metals, use `ISMEAR = -5`, possibly `NKRED` etc. (make a function to generate `vasp_ncl` calculation files with `ISMEAR = -5`, with option to set different kpoints) - if `ISMEAR = 0` - converged kpoints still prohibitively large, use vasp_converge_files again to check for quicker convergence with ISMEAR = -5.